ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

   avalanche transaction commit testsubnet --input-tx-filepath partiallySigned.txt
 ```

-Now, `partiallySigned.txt` constains a fully signed tx, ready to be deployed.
+Now, `partiallySigned.txt` contains a fully signed TX, ready to be deployed.

-### Issue the command to commit the tx
+### Issue the Command to Commit the TX

 ```bash
 avalanche transaction commit testsubnet --input-tx-filepath partiallySigned.txt
 ```

-tx will be recognized as `Mainnet` one, and automatically deployed.
+TX will be recognized as `Mainnet` one, and automatically deployed.

 ```text
 +--------------------+-------------------------------------------------------------------------------------+